Michaia/alx-system_engineering-devops/0x00_shell_basics/README.md

-Prints the absolute path name of the currect working directory.\n
+#!/bin/bash/Prints the absolute path name of the currect working directory.\n